fatimaiqbal02/mern-events-app/README.md

 The app implements various modern web development concepts and technologies, including all important topics of React, MongoDB database, Node.js server, and Express.js framework.

 ## Features
 - **Event Exploration:** Users can browse through a list of events, view event details, venue information, and pricing per person.
-They can also see the minimum and maximum guest sizes allowed for each event.
+They can also see the minimum and maximum guest sizes allowed for event.

 - **Dynamic Pricing:** As users specify the number of guests they plan to bring, the pricing adjusts dynamically, ensuring transparency and flexibility in event selection.